 - Implementation: The planned portfolio is executed by investing in the selected investment options.

 - Revision and Evaluation of Portfolio: The portfolio is evaluated at regular intervals, and the scope of improvement or better opportunities are analysed.

 - Rebalancing the Portfolio: Necessary steps to improve the portfolio are taken by rebalancing the ratio of investment and the assets to enhance the efficiency of the investment portfolio.

 Types of Investment Portfolio Management

 The portfolio manager has to follow a style or a combination of methods of different portfolio management.
 Based on these styles, the following types of investment portfolio management are described:

 - Active: In, active investment portfolio management, the portfolio manager is mainly concerned about making better returns than expected for his clients.
 He depends on financial hypothesis and past experiences and actively participates in the market by buying and selling stocks regularly.

 - Passive: Passive portfolio management focuses on a robust portfolio based on the present market scenario.
 It aims at stable returns in a long-term period.

 - Discretionary: In discretionary investment portfolio management, the investor hands over the investment fund to the portfolio manager to handle his investment portfolio, complete relevant documents and take related decisions on his behalf.

 - Non-Discretionary: The portfolio manager can only advise and suggest his clients on different investment opportunities.
 He does not have the authority to make any decisions on their behalf.

 Objectives of Investment Portfolio Management

 To understand the need for investment portfolio management, it necessary to go through its goals.
 The below description will help you know about the necessity for investment portfolio management.

-- Investment portfolio management aims at capital growth and seeks for the appreciation of the investment value or net worth.
+- Investment portfolio management aims at capital growth and seeks for the appreciation of the investment value or net present value.